Request Board

 >Osaka e-Pass website

+There are some differences in the pricing, admission fees, and participating establishments, but the biggest difference is the transportation charges.
 The Osaka Amazing Pass allowed you to ride on the Osaka Metro and other train lines for free, but the Osaka e-Pass does not include a transportation pass.

 And another thing, you can buy the e-Pass online.
 Please keep in mind that neither of the passes offer a discounted children’s price.